remindmodel/remind/tutorials/4_RunningREMINDandMAgPIE.md

 ### Activate snapshot for REMIND and MAgPIE

 Direct the models to the snapshot you just created above by editing .Rprofile in both REMIND's and MAgPIE's main folder respectively.
-Uncomment these lines:
+Uncomment these lines and change the date to today:

 ```bash
 # snapshot <- "/p/projects/rd3mod/R/libraries/snapshots/2019_02_26"